The Distribution Blog

 Deep learning models are an even more specialized subset of AI.
 Deep learning is a highly advanced form of machine learning that can absorb massive amounts of information to develop an acute understanding of data and customer behavior.
 Whether they are fed “clean” or “noisy” data, deep learning models consistently achieve nearly 99% prediction accuracy .
 As a result, distributors who use deep learning AI to enhance operations will see productivity improvements, enhanced relationships with customers and increased profits over time.

-AI is seen everywhere.
+AI is everywhere.
 Email spam filters, GPS navigation, Netflix recommendations and virtual assistants like Alexa and Siri are all examples of artificial intelligence.
 As a result, AI plays a role in almost every aspect of our daily lives.
 As developers shift their focus to B2B, utilizing AI for business reasons will become more common.
 With it, companies can automate manual processes and understand customer behavior like never before.

 How is AI Changing Business?